MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_09_Azure_resource_management_with_PowerShell.md

 ### Task 2: Install the Azure Az module for PowerShell

-1. On **LON-CL1**, select **Start**.
-Then, run PowerShell 7.1 as administrator.
+1. Select the **Start** menu, and then enter **pwsh**.
+1. In the results list, right-click **PowerShell 7 (x64)** or activate its context menu, and select **Run as administrator**.
-1. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter to check your PowerShell version:
+1. In the **Administrator: PowerShell (x64)** window, enter the following command, and then press the Enter key to check your PowerShell version:

    ```powershell
    $PSVersionTable.PSVersion
    ```

-1. To set your execution policy to the proper value so you can install the Az module, enter the following command, and then select Enter.
+1. To set your execution policy to the proper value so you can install the Az module, enter the following command, and then press the Enter key.
 Enter **Y** to confirm your choice:

    ```powershell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser